phanumat/Documentation/code-review-guidelines.rst

 .. important::

-    NullPointerExceptions are one of the most frequently occurring exceptions on the SmartThings platform - take care to avoid them!
+    NullPointerExceptions are one of the most frequently occurring exceptions on the PEA HiVE platform - take care to avoid them!

     This is *very* common in LAN and SSDP interactions, so always double check that code.